Representing Chargebacks

 1. To the best of your ability, complete each field of the Purchase Details, Billing Details, Customer Details, Web Details, Shipping Details, and Additional Details sections.
 Including all these data points will help ensure you have the best odds of winning the chargeback.
 Click Save & Continue.

 2. Upload any additional documentation that could be evidence that the chargeback is invalid.
-Each chargeback reason code has different required or recommended evidence (see Recommendations Based on Card Brand, Product Type, and Reason Code).
+Each chargeback reason code has different required or recommended evidence.
+(Refer to Recommendations Based on Card Brand, Product Type, and Reason Code).
 You should upload all documents in JPG format.
 Individual files should not exceed 2MB.
 The maximum total size must be 10MB or less.
 Choose the document type from the options.
 Click Save & Continue .

 1. Look over the Case Summary to ensure all the displayed data is correct.
 Click Save & Continue.